 Documenting Dormer Damage

-Thorough dormer documentation requires specific attention to each transition point:
+Thorough documentation requires attention to each transition point.

 Common Dormer Questions

-My adjuster inspected the main roof but did not specifically inspect the dormers.
+My adjuster didn’t inspect the dormers.
 What should I do?

-My dormer has a small flat roof section.
-Is that covered differently?
+My dormer has a flat section — is that different?

-How do I know if my dormer valleys are properly flashed?
+How do I know if dormer valleys are failing?

 How Claim Advocacy Helps With Dormer Claims